justDabuK/emberwood-village/src/pages/downtime/gambling.md

 ---
 Make some money gambling in Buckledown Row.

+## Prerequisites
+- you have found Buckledown Row

 ## Cost
 - starting money (10, 100 or 1000 gp)
 - at least 1 day of downtime ???